Arcomua/Website/README.md

-# Kita
+# Website

-Website for Calibur Pixel powered by Nuxt 3 and Vuetify.
+Website for Arcomua Team powered by Nuxt 3 and Vuetify.

 ## Setup